statistikat/tatoo/README.md

 functions with a clean interface and nice print and export methods for the created objects.
 Please refer to the package [vignette](http://rpubs.com/hoelk/261807) for more examples.

+## Development Status

+tatoo is stable and in maintenance mode.
+While tatoo is effective at what it does once you figure out how it works, the API is not as nice and intuitive as I intended it to be.
+It will continue to receive small updates and bugfixes, but it is not planned to implement new features (though if you have sensible feature requests you are still encouraged to file an issue).